-When it comes to calculating return on investment (ROI), it always seems to be easier said than done — especially when it comes to measuring data analytics ROI.
+When it comes to calculating return on investment (ROI), it always seems to be easier said than done — especially when it comes to measuring ROI for data analytics and AI initiatives.
 Businesses invest in data teams, infrastructures, and tools for all different reasons and are executing different projects at various stages of maturity, so it makes sense that it’s not a uniform calculation.
 Where should you start?

-First things first: if you’re looking to start quantifying your investment in data with practical advice and step-by-step calculation worksheets, look no further — get the white paper Data Science: What Is It Worth?
-Calculating ROI for Your Investment in Data.
+First things first: if you’re looking to start quantifying your investment in data with practical advice and step-by-step calculation worksheets, look no further — get the white paper The Data ROI Toolkit: How to Determine the Value of Your Data Initiatives.

-One logical question after working out how to calculate data analytics ROI, no matter the results of that calculation, persists.
+One logical question after working out how to calculate ROI for data analytics, no matter the results of that calculation, persists.
 How can the business increase ROI from data science tools, platforms, technologies, projects, and initiatives?

 The fact is that simply purchasing a tool or hiring a team to do data science will not magically bring ROI — there is no silver bullet.
 It takes organizational change (from high-level management down to each individual contributor) to get true value from data.
 An ESI Thought Lab survey on ROI with AI says, "With frequently high upfront costs in data preparation, technology adoption, and people development, it takes time and scale to generate significant returns.
 Just to reach break-even takes 17 months on average for the typical firm."
 Organizations should remain patient during the initial scaling phase before rushing to identify ROI from data analytics that may not have manifested yet.